landelare/landelare.github.io/_posts/2022-07-16-unity-starter-pack.md

 # UE4 or UE5?

-_[This section is still valid for 5.1.]_

-As of writing, 5.0.3 is the latest stable version.
+As of writing, 5.3 is the latest stable version.
-Speaking of versions, there is no TECH/LTS split in Unreal.
+There is no TECH/LTS split in Unreal.
-Versions with "preview" in their names are just that, betas, anything else numbered is stable (generally, more stable than a Unity LTS version).
+Versions with "preview" in their names are just that, betas, anything else numbered is stable (generally, more stable than a Unity LTS version, and you can apply your own fixes on top of the engine's source if needed).

-If you're reading this from the future with 5.2 or beyond, the answer will probably be an obvious "5", but in 5.0 there are a few instances where 4 should still be considered, namely AR/VR and mobile.
-5.0 was focused on getting the shiny high-end stuff out, and these have suffered a little.
-Several features such as One File Per Actor that are marketed for UE5 are in fact UE4 features, and UE4 for the time being remains a very solid platform to ship games if you're comfortable with committing yourself to never updating.

-If you do plan to update eventually then don't bother and start with 5.
+The system requirements for UE4 and UE5 are the same, but UE5 defaults to higher fidelity settings out of the box.
+If you find that a sandbox project is "running slower" than you're used to, that's because of this and not due to an innate disadvantage of 5.
+You can change your project settings to match how a UE4 project would behave (or open a UE4 project) to get similar performance characteristics.

+UE5's high-end rendering features such as Nanite and Lumen have a relatively large setup or resolution-based cost, but they scale extremely well, so performance on a sandbox scene is not really relevant.

+With earlier versions, there were a few situations (mostly mobile and VR) where UE4 was still an obvious winner, but as time goes on, its advantage is eroding.

+For mobile specifically, UE4's API and runtime support has stagnated, and you'll probably need to use a custom engine build of `4.27-plus` to get accepted in the two big app stores.
+On the other hand, UE5 does not support 32-bit targets.

+VR has also been making steady progress; if you're not shipping right away, chances are all the remaining issues will have been fixed by the time you ship.
+Shipping for Quest is where one might consider sticking with UE4 for the time being.

+Unless you want to commit to the 4.27+ branch for your entire project, I would strongly recommend starting on the latest UE5 version right away to avoid generating extra porting work.

 # Development